When is it time to reintroduce FODMAPs? (3 simple ways to know!)

 Instead there are 3 specific factors that let you know when to test your FODMAP tolerance so you can eventually enjoy a whole lot more variety in your diet.

-To go in depth on this topic, watch this episode of Calm Belly TV.
+Keep reading to learn if it's time for YOU to test FODMAPs.
+Or watch this episode of Calm Belly TV to go even deeper.
 I cover the 3 factors in about the first 10 minutes, but if you’re not pressed for time there are some great Q&As from the live viewers!

 When is it time to reintroduce FODMAPs?